Breisky government: Composition

 The Breisky government consisted of Breisky himself and the seven remaining other Schober ministers.

 The Schober government originally included only three members with formal party affiliations: Walter Breisky and Carl Vaugoin as representatives of the Christian Socials, Leopold Waber as the sole representative of the Greater German People's Party.
 The other eight of its eleven members were independents.

 Vaugoin stepped down in October 1921; his replacement was an independent too.

 When Waber departed the cabinet over the Treaty of Lana and Schober's resignation subsequently dissolved the coalition, the slightly bizarre result was a government supported by no parliamentary faction other than the Christian Socials yet still containing exactly one actual Christian Social Party member.

-Another peculiarity was the fact that Breisky filled no fewer than four separate positions.
+Another peculiarity was that Breisky filled no fewer than four separate positions.

 Waber had been the head of the Ministry of Education and the Interior; following Waber's resignation, Schober was appointed acting minister in his stead.
 Schober had also served, however, as the minister – technically acting minister – in charge of the Ministry of Foreign Affairs.
 Following Schober's own resignation, both these roles fell to Breisky.
 In addition to his position as the chancellor and his two acting minister posts, Breisky technically also still held the office of vice chancellor.